 Do remember that babies in this age group shouldn’t be left in the car seat for prolonged period.

 We hope you have found the above useful and gives you abit more confidence to embark on the driving road trip you have been thinking about.

 Located 115 km or 1.5 hours drive from Calais, 225 km or 2.5 hours from Paris, Lille is great destination for a short weekend driving road trip from London or Paris.
-It is known as the “Capital of Flanders” and the Flemish influence on architecture, design and art are well preserved in the old town.
-Disclaimer: For your convenience, we have included affiliate links to … Continue reading Weekend drive to Lille, France – Itinerary & Travel Tips
+It is known as the “Capital of Flanders” and the Flemish influence on architecture, design and art are well preserved in the old town. … Continue reading Weekend drive to Lille, France – Itinerary & Travel Tips